lpaulic/knowhow/domains/software/embedded-software/basic-electronic-components.md

     - drain (D)
     - body (B)
 - between S and D there is thin layer of insulater to which the G is connected to.
-- MOSFET is simetrical so D and S are interchangeable
+- MOSFET is symmetrical so D and S are interchangeable
 - B and S are connected internally in the transistor housing
 - current flows in the D->S direction
 - electrons flow in the S->D direction